Evaluate The Integral By Changing To Spherical Coordinates

 • z = ρ cos φ

 Simplify the resulting expression as much as possible.
 Sometimes, the integrand simplifies dramatically, making the integral much easier to evaluate.
-For example, if your integrand contains √(x² + y² + z²), it simplifies to ρ.
+To give you an idea, if your integrand contains √(x² + y² + z²), it simplifies to ρ.

 Step 4: Set Up the Integral in Spherical Coordinates